 - For oxygen scavengers to be effective, use the right amount of oxygen scavengers for the food packaging

-Oxygen absorbers are commonly used for foods prone to rancidification, such as nuts and snacks, whole fat dry foods, processed, smoked, and cured meats, dairy products, spices and seasoning, and flour products.
-They are also used for other types of food such as fresh and precooked noodles, pet food, pastries, candies and confectioneries, coffee, tea, dried fruits, and vegetables.
+Oxygen absorbers are commonly used for foods prone to rancidification, such as nuts and snacks, whole-fat dry foods, processed, smoked, and cured meats, dairy products, spices and seasoning, and flour products.
+They are also used for other types of food, such as fresh and precooked noodles, pet food, pastries, candies and confectioneries, coffee, tea, dried fruits, and vegetables.

 Common Mistakes When Using Oxygen Absorbers

 Oxygen absorbers begin working as soon as they are opened, and a common mistake is that users open the packet too soon, failing to place them in a sealed container quickly.
-This is a problem as the packets will absorb air and would not have much iron left to preserve your food.
+This is a problem as the packets will absorb air and will not have much iron left to preserve your food.

 Another mistake is that users try to use the ones that no longer work.
 So how can you tell?
 Most Oxygen Scavengers contain a little pink pill that changes colour and turns blue if the Oxygen Scavenger has expired or is no longer useful.
 Another method of checking is to hold the packet in your hand.
-If you can feel the loose powder, it means it’s ready to use.
+If you can feel the loose powder, it’s ready to use.
 If it’s hard or solid, it usually means the contents have been used up and should be discarded.

 It is also helpful to store extra absorbers carefully.
-The better you preserve them, the less frequently you need to buy more replacements.
+The better you preserve them, the less frequently you need to buy replacements.
 In addition, it is also environmentally friendly.

 Advantages of Oxygen Absorbers